dotnet/AspNetCore.Docs/aspnetcore/client-side/bundling-and-minification.md

 ## Consuming bundleconfig.json from Gulp

-If your app bundling and minification workflow requires additional processes such as image processing, cache busting or CDN assest processing etc., then you can convert the Bundle and Minify process to Gulp.
+If your app bundling and minification workflow requires additional processes such as image processing, cache busting, CDN assest processing, etc., then you can convert the Bundle and Minify process to Gulp.

 > [!NOTE]
 > Conversion option only available in Visual Studio 2017.